porkbrain/suckless.hn/README.md

 # suckless.hn
-TODO: waiting to bug fix at https://github.com/durch/rust-s3/issues/148
 TODO: high level tldr

+TODO: Waiting for bug fix at https://github.com/durch/rust-s3/issues/148

-* Why isn't this an app into which I login as HN user and you [hide][hn-hide-story] stories on my behalf?
+* Why doesn't this instead exist as an app into which I login as an HN user and it [hides][hn-hide-story] stories on my behalf?

     As a user I wouldn't login into some random app.
 As a developer I don't want to manage user credentials.